czl9707/notes-n-writings/as/developer/notes/computer_network_basic.md

 ## Software Defined Network

 Historically, computer network was highly coupled to physical device.
+Using a distributed manner to control routing usually create a black box topology, and sometime will create some network bottleneck, since it's impossible for a single router to have full picture of the entire topology.

-While more and more components and functionality of network are covered by [Linux](as/developer/notes/linux_network.md), the industry moves to Software defined networking, where pieces are decoupled with each other, and can move much faster.
+While more and more components and functionality of network are covered by [Linux](as/developer/notes/linux_network.md), the industry moves to Software defined networking, where pieces are decoupled with each other, with a centralized control plane to manage network in a more efficient way (in some situation)..

 ## Tools & Libs